Luann de Lesseps: Career

+In February 2026, de Lesseps was announced as a cast member in the upcoming E!
+Network reality television show The Golden Life.
+The series will follow de Lesseps as well as former Real Housewives alumni Ramona Singer, Sonja Morgan, Kelly Bensimon, and Dorinda Medley uniting in Palm Beach, Florida.

 Personal life

 In 1993, she married French count Alexandre de Lesseps, an entrepreneur and pioneer of microfinancing in developing countries.
 He is a descendant of Ferdinand de Lesseps, the French diplomat and entrepreneur who built the Suez Canal and started the Panama Canal.
 Together they have two children, Noel and Victoria.
 They divorced in 2009.
 On December 31, 2016, de Lesseps married Tom D’Agostino Jr., losing her “countess” courtesy title in the process (although such title has no current legal recognition by any nation).
 In August 2017, de Lesseps announced that she and D'Agostino were getting divorced.
 In October 2017, it was reported that the divorce had been settled out of court and would be finalized "imminently".

 Her niece is artist Nicole Nadeau, who was on Bravo's Work of Art television series.

-On July 16, 2018, de Lesseps' RHONY co-star Bethenny Frankel announced that de Lesseps had chosen to skip the filming of the show's reunion to re-enter an alcohol treatment program.
+In July 2018, it was announced that de Lesseps had chosen to skip the filming of that year's RHONY reunion to re-enter an alcohol treatment program.
 De Lesseps left the facility after just under three weeks.

+De Lesseps launched her non-alcoholic rosé wine called Fosé Rose in December 2021.